microshare/microshare.github.io/docs/2/technical/data-format/microshare-standards.md

 #### A. General Structure

 The majority of the information within the packet of data details the settings of the device cluster.
-The remaining pieces of information contain the data collected by the sensors.
+The remaining pieces of information contain the data collected by the devices.

 This is how the device cluster is set up: